 Running Spark Applications

 To run applications distributed across a cluster, Spark requires a cluster manager.
-Cloudera supports two cluster managers: Spark on YARN and Spark Standalone.
-Cloudera does not support running Spark applications on Mesos.
-With Spark on YARN, Spark application processes run on YARN ResourceManager and NodeManager roles.
-On Spark Standalone, Spark application processes run on Spark Master and Worker roles.
+Cloudera supports two cluster managers: YARN and Spark Standalone.
+When run on YARN, Spark application processes are managed by the YARN ResourceManager and NodeManager roles.
+When run on Spark Standalone, Spark application processes are managed by Spark Master and Worker roles.

 - You can dynamically share and centrally configure the same pool of cluster resources among all frameworks that run on YARN.

 - You can use all the features of YARN schedulers for categorizing, isolating, and prioritizing workloads.